RDycore/RDycore/docs/developer/ceed.md

 ```

-## SWE physics with libCEED

-The libCEED version of RDycore's explicit time-integrator of the SWE solver has two `CeedOperator`:

-1. `rdy->ceed_rhs.op_edges` : Computes fluxes across edges and it includes two sub-operators that correspond to:
-    - Internal edges,
-    - Boundary edges

-2. `rdy->ceed_rhs.src`: Opeator that computes the source terms including rainfall and terms associated with bed slope and bed friction.

-### Computation of Fluxes across Internal Edges

 For the mesh shown above, the prognostic variables of the 2D SWE are saved in a strided PETSc Vec (`X`).
 The block size of `X` would be `3` corresponding to the following prognostic variables: